SMaRTWorkshops/mlr/README.md

 # appliedml

-Source materials for the "Applied Machine Learning in R" workshop developed by [Jeffrey Girard](https://github.com/jmgirard) and [Shirley Wang](https://github.com/ShirleyBWang) and hosted by the [Pittsburgh Summer Methodology Series](https://www.pittmethods.com).
+Source materials for the "Applied Machine Learning in R" workshop developed by [Jeffrey Girard](https://github.com/jmgirard) and [Shirley Wang](https://github.com/ShirleyBWang) and hosted by [SMaRT Workshops](https://www.smart-workshops.com).